Skip to Main Content

 1. In what ways can comparison and interpretation be transformative?

-From working with various literary forms you will become strong close readers and interpreters of texts.
-That will also help you to develop skills in analysing and criticizing literary texts and provide you with profound knowledge and appreciation of literature.
+From working with various literary forms, you will become strong, close readers and interpreters of texts.
+That will also help you to develop skills in analyzing and criticizing literary texts and provide you with profound knowledge and appreciation of literature.

 Unpacking the six guiding questions